 It was created in 1988 by Jay Critchley and Walter McLean, and has since been directed by Jay, under the auspicies of the Provincetown Community Compact, Inc (The Compact), a non-profit, tax-exempt organization.

 To raise funds and awareness of HIV/AIDS, women’s health and community health, AND, to celebrate the magnificence and vitality of Provincetown Harbor and the Provincetown community.
 Organizations supported in 2014 include: AIDS Support Group of Cape Cod, Helping Our Women, Provincetown Rescue Squad, Outer Cape Health Services, Lower Cape Ambulance, Soup Kitchen of Provincetown, The Compact Community Fund, Provincetown Public Schools and Youth Reach at the Provincetown Art Association & Museum.

 Because you can, because it’s a personal challenge – physical, mental or emotional, because of the enormous healing energy you’ll feel after the event, because it’s a way to stay connected to the quentessential spirit of the community, because you’ll raise funds for important health organizations, and because it’s fun.

 What is the water temperature?
 Do I need a wetsuit?

-The water temp is usually around 65 degrees (about as warm as it gets all summer), but it is impossible to predict due to occasional upwelling of colder water, wind, tides, moon, sun.
+The water temp is usually around 65 degrees (about as warm as it gets all summer, although last year it was 70 degrees!), but it is impossible to predict due to occasional upwelling of colder water, wind, tides, moon, sun.
 It can be chillier.
 We suggest you wear a wetsuit; we provide free wetsuit loans on the day of the Swim, after swimmers are registered.

 When do I have to register?